jdumm/hnefatafl/README.md

 Every piece can move in the same way- just like a rook in chess.
 They can move horizontally or vertically as far as they want, but they cannot jump over any other pieces.
 The king (green) is the only piece that can move *onto* the center and corner tiles, but all of the other pieces can move *through* the center tile.

-Players can capture their opponents pieces by sandwiching an opponents piece.
+Players can capture their opponent's pieces by sandwiching an opponent's piece.
 The center and corners are considered hostile territory, so they can be used to sandwich/capture an opponent.
 For instance, if the defending player moves their piece such that they sandwich an attacking piece between their piece and the corner, then the attacking piece is removed from the board.

 The king is captured when it is enclosed on all four sides.